Welcome back! I have many more Halloween haunts to share in the den today.

 I love using the boy’s silhouette pillows in here for an extra touch of black at Halloween.
 Mother and I made these when they were toddlers.

 Our Tales from the Haunted Mansion series always comes off the bookshelf this time of year for a more prominent spot.
 Harry Potter books would also make fun Halloween decor and are something I’m sure many have sitting around already.
+Mother gave me the silver candle holder many years ago.
+I put a battery powered taper in it for a spooky nighttime look.

 I picked up the creepy Dollar Store pictures many years ago.
 They came unframed, so I also purchased Dollar Store frames to make them look more substantial.
 I’ve had the spooky hand for years – picked it up in New Orleans while visiting the Uptown Acorn.